roshangami/secure_coding/README.md

 # Secure coding for Web application development

-This respository shows how to develop the basic web application feature.
-Finding vulnerability in that feature, attacking that vulnerability and lastly mitigaating the vulnerability.
+This repository shows how to develop the basic web application feature.
+Finding vulnerability in that feature, attacking that vulnerability and lastly mitigating the vulnerability.

 ## Develop -> Attack -> Mitigate